-EOHHS provides the following delivery options to Medicaid beneficiaries who meet program participation criteria:

-(1) Rhody Health Options (RHO) - RHO is a managed care service delivery system that integrates and manages Medicaid covered services across the care continuum.
-The State contracts with an MCO-Neighborhood Health Plan of RI-to manage and coordinate all Medicaid State Plan and waiver services for RHO enrollees.
+- A. EOHHS provides the following delivery options to Medicaid beneficiaries who meet program participation criteria: - 1.
+Rhody Health Options (RHO) RHO is a managed care service delivery system that integrates and manages Medicaid covered services across the care continuum.
+The State contracts with an MCO Neighborhood Health Plan of RI to manage and coordinate all Medicaid State Plan and waiver services for RHO enrollees.
 For MNM beneficiaries, RHO integrates the full range of Medicaid services.
 For MME beneficiaries, RHO manages and coordinates the Medicaid wraparound services to which they are entitled, but otherwise has no impact on enrollment in Medicare Parts A and B, Medicare Advantage Plans, or Medicare Part D prescription drug coverage.
 Neighborhood Health Plan of RI is currently the only MCO offering an RHO plan.
-See MCAR Section 1475.26 for more information on RHO.

-- (2) Medicare-Medicaid Plan (MMP) The MMP is a managed care service delivery system designed to manage and coordinate the full spectrum of both Medicaid and Medicare services for Medicare and Medicaid (MME) adults.
+See § 1.27 of this Part for more information on RHO. - 2.
+Medicare-Medicaid Plan (MMP) The MMP is a managed care service delivery system designed to manage and coordinate the full spectrum of both Medicaid and Medicare services for Medicare and Medicaid (MME) adults.
 Neighborhood Health Plan of RI is currently the only MCO offering an MMP in Rhode Island.
-See MCAR Section 1475.40 for more information on the MMP. - (3) PACE PACE is a service delivery option for beneficiaries who have Medicare and/or Medicaid coverage and meet a "high" or "highest" level of need for LTSS in accordance with MCAR Section 1500.
-Beneficiaries must be 55 years old or older to participate in this option.
-See MCAR Section 1475.70 for more information on PACE. - (4) Fee-for-service Beneficiaries participating in RHO or the MMP receive at least some of their Medicaid health coverage on a fee-for service basis.
-Beneficiaries eligible for RHO, the MMP, and PACE also have the option to obtain all of their Medicaid covered services on a fee-for service basis.

-Community Health Teams provide care coordination and assistance to beneficiaries in Medicaid fee for service who are not eligible for enrollment in managed care.
+See § 1.41 of this Part for more information on the MMP. - 3.
+PACE PACE is a service delivery option for beneficiaries who have Medicare and/or Medicaid coverage and meet a "high" or "highest" level of need for LTSS in accordance with MCAR Section 0399.05.
+Beneficiaries

+- must be 55 years old or older to participate in this option.
+See § 1.70 of this Part for more information on PACE. - 4.
+Fee-for-service Beneficiaries participating in RHO or the MMP receive at least some of their Medicaid health coverage on a fee-for-service basis.
+Beneficiaries eligible for RHO, the MMP, and PACE also have the option to obtain all of their Medicaid covered services on a fee-for-service basis. - 5.
+Community Health Teams provide care coordination and assistance to beneficiaries in Medicaid fee-for-service who are not eligible for enrollment in managed care.
 The Community Health Team-Rhode Island (CHT-RI) is a Primary Care Case Management (PCCM) program for adults who have Medicaid coverage.
 Currently, these Medicaid members do not receive care management and are not enrolled in a health plan.
-The CHT-RI program is administered by CareLink and provides beneficiaries assistance with:

-- Navigating the health care system - Care management, client advocacy, and health education - Working with a person's primary care provider - Links to community resources
+The CHT-RI program is administered by CareLink and provides beneficiaries assistance with: - a.
+Navigating the health care system - b.
+Care management, client advocacy, and health education - c.
+Working with a person's primary care provider - d.
+Links to community resources. - 6.
 Participation in CHT-RI is voluntary.
-A person can disensell at any time on a monthly basis.
+A person can disensull at any time on a monthly basis.
 The State auto-enrolls eligible beneficiaries, but provides them with the opportunity to opt out in person, by mail, or by telephone.

-1475.26 Rhody Health Options (RHO)
+1.27 Rhody Health Options (RHO)

-A. RHO Participation Criteria
+1.27.1 RHO Participation Criteria

-Medicaid beneficiaries are eligible for participation in RHO if they are twenty one (21) years of age or older as follows:

-- (1) RHO-eligible Enrollees: Medicaid No Medicare (MNM) This group consists of Medicaid beneficiaries without Medicare who meet the financial and clinical criteria for LTSS.
+- A. Medicaid beneficiaries are eligible for participation in RHO if they are twenty-one (21) years of age or older as follows: - 1.
+RHO-eligible Enrollees: Medicaid No Medicare (MNM) This group consists of Medicaid beneficiaries without Medicare who meet the financial and clinical criteria for LTSS.
 Includes Medicaid beneficiaries who have other forms of third party commercial coverage (e.g., employer, union, TRICARE).
 MNM beneficiaries in this group are enrolled in a plan offered by an MCO under contract with EOHHS that provides integrated, coordinated health services and supports across the care continuum, including LTSS.
-Beneficiaries who meet these criteria are eligible to receive Medicaid primary care-acute and subacute services-as well as long term care through an RHO plan providing they are twenty one (21) years of age or older and meet the applicable eligibility criteria for LTSS and a specific IHCC group or the MACC group for parents/caretakers. - (2) RHO-eligible Enrollees: Medicare-Medicaid Eligible (MME) This group consists of
+Beneficiaries who meet these criteria are eligible to receive Medicaid primary care acute and subacute services as well as long-term care through an RHO plan providing they are twenty-one (21)